schollz/ipfs-connect/README.md

 # ipfs-connector

-Using the IPFSto transfer files between computers can be slow.
-This makes it faster by lowering the barrier towards adding your peers to a swarm.
+Using the IPFS to transfer files between computers can be slow because it can take time to locate a path between the two computers on the IPFS network.
+This makes it faster by lowering the barrier towards making sure your computers are in each other's swarm.

 First run the IPFS daemon on your computers